It's a Win, Win

 I grew up in a home where volunteering was a way of life.
 From a very young age, I watched my parents volunteer.
 It was something that was understood, and shown to me way more than it was ever talked about it.
-My parents taught Sunday School, volunteered with the youth group, my mom was on Young Life Committee, volunteering at school, counting money for Salvation Army, and this year with all the Hurricane evacuees my parents help prepare food, and set up beds at their local church.
+My parents taught Sunday School, volunteered with the youth group, my mom was on Young Life Committee, volunteering at school, counting money for Salvation Army, and in years past with all the hurricane evacuees my parents help prepare food, and set up beds at their local church.
 The funny thing about volunteering, is the goal is to serve others and remove the focus from yourself.
 Ultimately when you volunteer your heart changes as much as the person you are serving.
 While serving others, you too are being blessed.

 I have always enjoyed volunteering.
 You are constantly meeting new people, and it’s extremely task oriented.
 It’s a win, win situation.
 In case you haven’t noticed I’m extremely task oriented and accomplishment drives me way more than it should.
 I’ve made most of my closest friends from volunteering.
 I volunteered at church whether with Vacation Bible Study, serving on Sunday’s, helping with Mobile Loaves and Fishes, or leading a Bible Study.